Senator Tom Udall’s Legislative Actions to Address the Novel Coronavirus/COVID-19

 -Funding from the CARES Act has already reached New Mexico.
 Communities across the state will receive over $16.7 million in emergency housing assistance from the U.S. Department of Housing and Urban Development (HUD).
 New Mexico received the $16,776,942 in funding in three HUD programs, which include the Community Development Block Grant program, Emergency Solutions Grants and the Housing Opportunities for Persons With AIDS (HOPWA) Program.
 These funds will help New Mexico keep more people in homes at a time of serious economic disruption and public health crisis.
 More information on the grants can be found HERE.

--Local governments in New Mexico will receive a total of $133,196,781 in emergency transit grants from the U.S. Department of Transportation (DOT).
+-Local governments in New Mexico will receive a total of $133,196,781 and New Mexico Tribes will receive over $674,000 in emergency transit grants from the U.S. Department of Transportation (DOT).
 The funds are part of a first wave of grants from the $2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act that the entire New Mexico delegation voted to pass Congress.
-More information on the grant can be found HERE.
+More information on the municipal grants can be found HERE and more information on the grants to New Mexico Tribes can be found HERE.

 - Senator Udall voted to pass the Families First Coronavirus Response Act of 2020, the second phase of coronavirus response funding and legislation. which provides free testing for anyone who needs it, emergency unemployment insurance, an expansion of paid sick leave, food security assistance, and expanded Medicaid funding.
 More information on the funding package can be found HERE.